Skip to main content

 • Farms that grow produce only for personal consumption.

 These are farms that will not be subject to regular inspections.
-FDA has implied that there is an expectation that these farms keep financial records to show that their produce sales are below $30,509.
-This value is adjusted for inflation annually, the figures used in this publication have already been adjusted for inflation for 2023 A sample template to calculate produce sales can be accessed here:
+FDA has implied that there is an expectation that these farms keep financial records to show that their produce sales are below $31,925.
+This value is adjusted for inflation annually, the figures used in this publication have already been adjusted for inflation for 2024 A sample template to calculate produce sales can be accessed on page 1:

 Farms eligible for a qualified exemption and modified requirements